When I was a kid, we had a game called Mouse Trap that was based on the Rube Goldberg machine

 concept.
 The game pieces resembled common household items like a bathtub, shoe, plumbing pipes, a ladder, etc. You took turns building a trap, piece by haphazard piece.
 If you were successful, you’d have a complex but fragile working trap to capture the other players’ mouse.
 But while you built, the constant danger was that you might touch one piece or another and ruin the trap: game over.

-An interactive agency with a Drupal expertise, Bluespark is often asked by prospects or clients to assume developmental control over an existing site.
+An interactive agency with open source development expertise, Bluespark is often asked by prospects or clients to assume developmental control over an existing site.
 With increasingly alarming frequency, we often find that the site is poorly conceived and inexpertly built.
-Often what we find is the Drupal equivalent of a Goldberg machine.
+Often what we find is the web equivalent of a Goldberg machine.